NOTE: Registration is now closed, as the event is booked to full capacity.

 6 – 7 p.m.
 Presentations and Q&A

 While you learn, your children can too!
-Register young explorers ages 2 – 8 to attend a free health education session while you attend our 5-2-1-0 Speakers Series.
-At this month's session, children will be encouraged to explore the realm of play through various activities and up-cycled games that you can make at home.
+Register young explorers ages 2 – 8 to attend a free health education session just for them while you attend our 5-2-1-0 Speakers Series.

 Act 48 credits will be available for this program.

 The Speaker Series takes place in the Center for Sustainable Landscapes (CSL) Classroom which is located on the facility’s first floor.
 The main Conservatory entrance will be closed, as these meetings take place after normal business hours; to access the CSL, follow Frew Street (located between the Oakland/Schenley Park bridge and the Christopher Columbus statue), which will take you around the Conservatory to the lower campus.
 Guest parking spaces are available on your left as you approach the CSL.

 - To provide impactful networking opportunities for youth-serving providers and caregivers

 - To promote the 5-2-1-0 message and encourage others to adopt it as a formula for healthy living